 We can wake up from the dead

 I feel like this a holy time, so I’m trying to stand in my highest self, but the fact is, I remain just a lowly wife.

 My husband—who used to be gone most of the time—IS NOW ALWAYS HOME.

 Millions of wives across the globe will likely resonate with what my beautiful exchange daughter confided the other day, “I’m gonna be a widow soon.”
 Funk and Spirit both know that last sentiment is just my dark sense of humor firing, so please don’t pay it mind.

 Humor is a great poultice.
-It goes a long way towards summoning up our courage, strength, power, love and healing capabilities.
+It summons courage, strength, power, love and healing capabilities.
 Once you get a handle on that, spread it within, and then out to the world.

 Here’s to you if you’re also looking beyond the inconveniences, trying to find the meaning behind this surreal time.